 Here's why those usage rates are so low:

 In the business world, emails are probably still the most popular means of communication in the workplace.
 However, should they be the primary internal communication channel?

-Within enterprise companies, there is still an enormous flow of critical information delivered through email.
+Within enterprise companies, there is still an enormous flow of critical information delivered through emails.
 Some of them are more important than others, some require immediate attention and others don’t.
 But can your people prioritize them easily when their inboxes are full of irrelevant or unimportant information?

-In addition, emails focus on individual conversations while organizations are more and more focusing on teamwork and easy collaboration.
+In addition, emails focus on individual conversations while organizations are more and more focusing on teamwork and collaboration.
 Unfortunately, this is hard to achieve through emails.

 3. Project management tools